 Engineering and planning services (design costs) can range between 8-14% of construction costs.
 The cost of design included in these cost estimates is not escalated with the assumption that design may occur several years before construction nor with the assumption that design fees are somewhat more stable than construction costs.
-Survey and wetland delineation are included in the design costs as well as whether a Federal Emergency Management Agency (FEMA) and/or National Environmental

-Policy Act (NEPA) study is needed.
+Survey and wetland delineation are included in the design costs as well as whether a Federal Emergency Management Agency (FEMA) study is needed.
 Please note that the estimated design costs will be higher for projects that involve: